Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: Numerical Results

 yielding

-in excellent agreement with the observed value $Y_B^{\rm obs} = (8.70 \pm 0.06)\times10^{-11}$.
-For the benchmark considered, the resonant hybrid contribution accounts for the dominant fraction of the generated asymmetry, demonstrating the efficiency of the mechanism.
-The interactions responsible for hybrid resonant leptogenesis also induce testable low-energy signatures.
-The triplet Yukawa couplings generate lepton-flavour violating processes such as $\mu\to e\gamma$ and $\mu\to3e$, with predicted rates below current experimental bounds but within the reach of future searches.
-The hybrid CP phase $\phi_{\rm HR}$ contributes to leptonic electric dipole moments via two-loop Barr--Zee diagrams, yielding $d_e \sim 10^{-30}\, e\,\mathrm{cm}$, potentially accessible to next-generation EDM experiments.
-Although the scalar triplet is too heavy to be produced directly, its presence may be indirectly probed through neutrino observables and gauge coupling unification effects.
+in excellent agreement with the observed value $Y_B^{\rm obs} = (8.70 \pm 0.06)\times10^{-11}$ \cite{Planck2018}.
+For the benchmark parameters specified in Sec.~V, the resonant hybrid contribution accounts for the dominant fraction of the generated asymmetry.

-Figure~\ref{fig:LHC_signatures} compares the relative sensitivity of several LHC observables to the hybrid leptogenesis sector as a function of the effective heavy scale $\Lambda \sim M_T$.
-Although the underlying dynamics occurs far above the collider energy, the induced dimension-six operators leave distinct imprints in Higgs observables, lepton-flavour-violating processes, and electroweak precision measurements.
+The interactions responsible for hybrid resonant leptogenesis also induce low-energy signatures.
+The triplet Yukawa couplings generate lepton-flavour violating processes such as $\mu\to e\gamma$ and $\mu\to3e$ \cite{CiriglianoEDM,Blanchet2017Review}, with predicted rates below current experimental bounds but within the sensitivity of upcoming experiments.
+The hybrid CP phase $\phi_{\rm HR}$ contributes to leptonic electric dipole moments via two-loop Barr--Zee diagrams \cite{BarrZee,PospelovRitz}, yielding $d_e \sim 10^{-30}\, e\,\mathrm{cm}$, potentially accessible to next-generation EDM searches \cite{ACME2018,ACME2023}.